Up (TV program)

-Up, branded in its final incarnation as Up with David Gura, was a news and opinion television program that aired weekends on MSNBC.
+Up, branded in its final incarnation as Up with David Gura, is a news and opinion television program that aired weekends on MSNBC.
 The program debuted September 17, 2011, as Up with Chris Hayes, and was hosted by Hayes until March 2013 when he left to host All In with Chris Hayes, a new MSNBC weekday primetime program.
 Steve Kornacki's first episode aired April 13, 2013; he left in October 2015 for MSNBC dayside.
 The program ended in January 2016 for MSNBC's special political coverage.
 MSNBC Live aired in its place with Alex Witt and Frances Rivera from 2016 to 2018.
 The program was revived in 2018, hosted by David Gura until it was replaced in 2020 by a new program hosted by Ali Velshi.